grammyjs/website/site/docs/hosting/vps.md

 1. **Location.**
    We recommend that you choose the location closest to Amsterdam.
-   This is because that the main Bot API server is located there.
+   The main Bot API server is located in Amsterdam.
    If you use your own Bot API server, choose the closest location to it instead.
 2. **Server type.**
    Choose the option "Clean OS."